Tom-Kelly-UK-Parliament/frontend-home-exercise/README.md

 # UK Parliament - Software Engineering

 ## Introduction
 Thank for you taking our code test.
 We have written a template solution for you to prevent you from having to do too much setup.
-Please do following:
+Please do the following:

 * Restore packages `npm ci`
 * Run the application with `ng serve`